bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 development, as it can be easier to manually inspect using a text editor.

-A GLTF file can contain many objects (sub-assets): meshes, materials, textures, scenes.
+A GLTF file can contain many objects (sub-assets): meshes, materials, textures, scenes, animation clips.
 When loading a GLTF file, Bevy will load all of the assets contained inside.
 They will be mapped to the [appropriate Bevy-internal asset types][builtins::asset].

 ## The GLTF sub-assets